Fire Safety for Hotels. How safe is yours? Here is our Top 10 Tips on fire safety

 - Review your fire maintenance providers performance – your fire maintenance provider should complete your maintenance visits in the month that they are due and with the same frequency between visits.

-For more information about fire safety for hotels you can check out the government website by clicking here.
-But if you would rather have more tailored advice then please feel free to contact us on firstname.lastname@example.org , call 03300 417 170 option1 or speak to our team on our livechat facility.
+For more information about fire safety for hotels and want tailored advice then please feel free to contact us on firstname.lastname@example.org or call 03300 417 170.